logisparte/kano/docs/README.md

 This is one of the problems `kano` solves.
 It structures your development tasks, regardless of their actual implementations.
 It gives you a common interface to work with all your projects without getting in your way.
-Example:

 ### Example

-Running tests with code coverage enabled in a different projects of different languages may look like this:
+Running tests with code coverage enabled in different projects of different languages may look like this:

 ```shell